 Moving a Ger

-Since most Mongolian families are nomadic, two or three times a year the family takes down the ger, places everything they own on a truck and moves about 5 to 13 km, and sets up the tent again.
+Since most Mongolian families are nomadic, two or three times a year, the family takes down the ger, places everything they own on a truck, moves about 5 to 13 km, and sets up the tent again.
 They told me that it takes about 30 to 60 minutes to take down the ger.
 And a little longer to set up.

-This used to be done on Mongolian horses, but with trucks, and motorbikes, it does make the process a little easier.
-As I traveled throughout Mongolia I ran into numerous families moving their gers.
+This used to be done on Mongolian horses, but with trucks and motorbikes, the process is a little easier.
+As I traveled throughout Mongolia, I ran into numerous families moving their gers.
 I was always tickled to think that everything they owned fit on a big truck.

 These ger camps are meant to give visitors an idea of what it’s really like to stay in a ger, yet they have amenities that most tourists are used to.
 They are a perfectly fine place to stay, however, I felt I was able to get a much more authentic experience with Ger to Ger where I stayed with local families.